Orient House

 Built in 1897 by Ismail Musa Al-Husseini, it has been owned by the Al-Husseini family since.
 Originally intended to serve as a family residence, it was at times vacated to host important guests, such as Kaiser Wilhelm II of Germany in 1898 and Emperor Haile Selassie of Ethiopia in 1936.

-Overview
+History

+1948 War and Jordanian rule

 During the 1948 Arab–Israeli War, Orient House remained east of the ceasefire line, in the area controlled by Jordan.
 Between 1948–1950, the headquarters of the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) was located there and two years later, its owner turned it into a luxury hotel called "The New Orient House".